pavlokolodka/MyCloud/README.md

 ### API Documentation:

-MyCloud provides a RESTful API for file management and user authentication.
+MyCloud provides a RESTful API with OpenAPI documentation, allowing developers to easily understand and utilize its functionality. <br/>
 Detailed documentation of the API endpoints and usage can be found in

 > [localhost:5000/api](http://localhost:5000/api)